 1 year after Falcon 9 explosion, SpaceX makes 2017 its banner year

 The explosion was later deemed to have been caused by a buckled liner in one of the carbon overwrapped pressure vessels that allowed super-cooled liquid oxygen to accumulate, which was ignited by friction.
-The investigation was competed by January of 2017.
+The investigation was completed by January 2017.

 Because the explosion damaged a large portion of SLC-40, SpaceX accelerated its work to complete modifications to Launch Complex 39A (LC-39A) in order to resume launching Falcon 9 rockets sooner.
 Once work was completed and the first rocket launched, repair work on SLC-40 began.